 Again, we have seen the biggest increase in firms looking to secure Investment Risk talent professionals predominantly covering UCITS funds.

 Below is a brief overview on each of the areas of Risk and the changes we have witnessed over the last year.

-If you are looking to begin a search mandate for your team or would like to have a discreet chat regarding your search, please feel free to contact James on firstname.lastname@example.org
+If you are looking to begin a search mandate for your team or would like to have a discreet chat regarding your search, please feel free to contact Peter on firstname.lastname@example.org